 - 1.1 Bournemouth University (BU) provides financial support to students in the form of the BU Financial Support Fund.
 This document details how the BU Financial Support Fund (referred to hereafter as the Fund) operates and aims to promote consistency, clarity and fairness in the way the Fund is managed and allocated.
 Further details on the way in which assessments are made are contained in the appendices. - 1.2 The most important consideration of the Fund is to assist with the relief of financial difficulty that may impact on a student's continued participation in their studies at BU.
 This includes assisting those who need extra financial help to meet particular costs (other than tuition fees) which are not already met from statutory (or other) sources of funding and providing one-off emergency payments for unexpected crises.
-Any award made from the Fund will be non-repayable. - 1.3 BU reserves the right to contact all applicants to the BU Financial Support Fund to seek feedback on the outcome of an assessment and to understand further the impact that the assessment outcome has had for the student. - 1.4 If BU award funding to students who send us any written feedback or response about this, we may use quotes from the feedback in publications (e.g. on our website) about BU's financial support funds and services.
+Any award made from the Fund will be non-repayable. - 1.3 BU reserves the right to contact all applicants to the BU Financial Support Fund to seek feedback on the outcome of an assessment and to understand further the impact that the assessment outcome has had for the student. - 1.4 If BU award funding to students who send us any written feedback or response about this, we may use quotes from the feedback in publications (e.g. on our website) about BU's Financial Support Funds and services.
 These will be published in anonymous form and will not identify the student in any way.
 If students have any concerns about this, they can let us know when sending the feedback to us (detailed in application form).

-2.0 Overview of 2021-22 Provision
+2.0 Overview of 2023-24 Provision

-- 2.1 The Fund will be reviewed on a regular basis and BU reserves the right to amend the Fund eligibility criteria or to cease the fund at any time. - 2.2 Applications for assistance from the Fund will be administered by the Student Money Advice Team.
-The fund will be monitored and percentages of assessments of awards to be made may be reduced in order to manage the fund availability throughout the academic year, however it should be noted that if the annual allocation has been spent in full before the end of the academic year, further applications to the fund may not receive any payments if there are insufficient funds remaining.
+- 2.1 The Fund will be reviewed on a regular basis and BU reserves the right to amend the Fund eligibility criteria or to cease the fund at any time. - Applications for assistance from the Fund will be administered by the Student Money Advice Team.
+The Fund will be monitored and percentages of assessments of awards to be made may be reduced in order to manage the fund availability throughout the academic year, however it should be noted that if the annual allocation has been

-- 2.3 BU allocates an annual budget for distribution through the Fund.
-The Student Money Advice Team is required to account for the way in which the funds have been administered and distributed each year. - 2.4 Eligibility criteria and exclusions for the Fund are subject to annual review. - 2.5 BU aims to create a consistent, transparent assessment process in considering applications, but it is not possible to provide for every eventuality and BU reserve the right to use discretion to make decisions on complex applications. - 2.6 BU use the Department of Work & Pensions (DWP) 'composite living costs' (CLC) in reaching a 'Reasonable Living Costs' (RLC) calculation which is determined to cover basic costs such as food, household bills, clothes, entertainment etc. This ensures that all applicants to the BU Financial Support Fund are treated fairly regardless of where they study and their individual lifestyle choices.
+- spent in full before the end of the academic year, further applications to the fund may not receive any payments if there are insufficient funds remaining. - 2.3 BU allocates an annual budget for distribution through the Fund.
+The Student Money Advice Team is required to account for the way in which the funds have been administered and distributed each year. - 2.4 Eligibility criteria and exclusions for the Fund are subject to annual review. - 2.5 BU aims to create a consistent, transparent assessment process in considering applications, but it is not possible to provide for every eventuality and BU reserve the right to use discretion to make decisions on complex applications. - 2.6 BU use the NASMA (National Association of Student Money Advisers) 'composite living costs' (CLC) in reaching a 'Reasonable Living Costs' (RLC) calculation which is determined to cover basic costs such as food, household bills, clothes, entertainment etc. This ensures that all applicants to the BU Financial Support Fund are treated fairly regardless of where they study and their individual lifestyle choices.
 These calculations take account of the different household needs for different groups of students.
-The RLC are fixed for each academic year and are used in all standard award assessments.
-The RLC amounts for 2021-22 are listed at Appendix B. - 2.7 A proportion of the annual amount within the BU Financial Support Fund is provided by Santander and it is a requirement that funds attributable to the Santander provision will be allocated to students who meet Widening Participation Criteria.
-Please see Appendix E for further information.
+The CLC are fixed for each academic year and are used in all standard award assessments.
+The CLC amounts for 2023-24 are listed at Appendix B.